couchbase/sync_gateway/README.md

 Channels are the intermediaries between documents and users.
 Every document belongs to a set of channels, and every user has a set of channels s/he is allowed to access.
 Additionally, a replication from BaseCouch specifies what channels it wants to replicate; documents not in any of these channels will be ignored (even if the user has access to them.)

+Thus, channels have three purposes:

+1. Authorizing users to see documents;
+2. Partitioning the data set;
-Thus, channels are used both for authorization, to partition the data set, and to constrain the amount of data synced to constrained (mobile) clients.
+3. Constraining the amount of data synced to (mobile) clients.

+There is no need to register or preassign channels.
+Channels come into existence as documents are assigned to them.
+Channels with no documents assigned are considered empty.

+Valid channel names consist of Unicode letter and digit characters, as well as "_", "-" and ".".
+The empty string is not allowed.
+The special meta-channel name "*" denotes all channels.
+Channel names are compared literally, so they are case- and diacritical-sensitive.

 ### Mapping documents to channels